Home » Business Email Etiquette Articles » How to Nicely Ask to Stop Forwarding to Your Business Email Address

 When initial requests that ask not to send these types of emails to their business account are not honored, next comes…

-Please guide me so that I don’t say what I really want to say!!
+“Please guide me so that I don’t say what I really want to say!!”

 Work Address = Work Emails

 You can also send them to this article: 5 Rules of Forwarding Email.
-When sending contacts to my article you could state something like:
+When sending contacts to my article, you could state something like:

 I found this article that taught me a thing or two about what to consider when forwarding business emails.
 Thought you might find it helpful too!

-Hopefully, this conversation will cause them to honor your request.
-And they may even become more courteous and responsible about what emails they forward and how they forward them.
-We can always hope.
+Hopefully, this conversation will encourage them to honor your request.
+They may even become more courteous and responsible about what emails they forward and how they forward them.

 Share the knowledge!